-For wages paid in 2000, the social security tax rate is 6.2% and the Medicare tax rate is 1.45% for both the employer and the employee.
+For wages paid in 2002, the social security tax rate is 6.2% and the Medicare tax rate is 1.45% for both the employer and the employee.
 Multiply each wage payment by these percentages to figure the tax.
 For example, the social security tax on a wage payment of \$355 would be \$22.01 ($$355 \times .062$) each.
 The Medicare tax would be \$5.15 ($$355 \times .0145$) each.
 (See section 5 for information on tips.)
 Note: Deduct the employee tax from each wage payment.
 If you are not sure that the wages you pay to a farmworker during the year will be taxable, you may either deduct the tax when you make the payments or wait until the \$2,500 test or the \$150 test explained in section 6 has been met.

 Employee's portion of taxes paid by employer.
-If you pay your employee's social security and Medicare taxes without deducting them from the employee's pay, you must include the amount of the payments in the employee's pay, you must include the amount of the payments in the employee's wages for income tax withholding and social security, Medicare, and FUTA taxes.
+If you pay your employee's social security and Medicare taxes without deducting them from the employee's pay, you must include the amount of the payments in the employee's wages for social security and Medicare taxes.
 This increase in the employee's wage payment for your payment of the employee's social security and Medicare taxes is also subject to employee social security and Medicare taxes.
 This again increases the amount of the additional taxes you must pay.